cloudmesh/cloudmesh-manual/docs-source/source/manual/multipass.rst

         multipass transfer SOURCE DESTINATION [--dryrun]
         multipass set key=VALUE [--dryrun]
         multipass get [key] [--dryrun]
+        multipass version

   Interface to multipass

   Options:
        --output=OUTPUT    the output format [default: table].
 Other values are yaml, csv and json.

        --image=IMAGE      the image name to be used to create a VM.

        --cpus=CPUS        Number of CPUs to allocate.
                           Minimum: 1, default: 1.

        --size=SIZE        Disk space to allocate.
 Positive integers, in bytes, or with K, M, G suffix.
                           Minimum: 512M, default: 5G.

        --mem=MEMORY       Amount of memory to allocate.
 Positive integers, in bytes, or with K, M, G suffix.
                           Minimum: 128M, default: 1G.

        --cloud-init=FILE  Path to a user-data cloud-init configuration

   Arguments:
       NAMES   the names of the virtual machine